xames3/smart/docs/source/index.rst

 the gap between collaboration and education, building tools, sharing ideas, and helping others grow alongside me.

-.. _get-in-touch:
+.. _lets-connect:

 -------------------------------------------------------------------------------
-Get in touch
+Let's connect
 -------------------------------------------------------------------------------

-I am always open to conversations about AI, teaching, open source, or just a casual chat about life, I would love to hear from you.
-It does not need to be just about the tech either; I am a huge film buff!
+I'm always open to conversations about AI, teaching, open source, or just a casual chat about life.
+I'd love to hear from you.
+It doesn't need to be just about the tech either; I'm a huge film buff!
 If you are also passionate about films, feel free to reach out or send a recommendation or two.

 You can reach me via `Email <mailto:xa@mes3.dev>`_, `LinkedIn <https://www.linkedin.com/in/xames3>`_, or